Moryavendil/limrendir/README.md

 Note: If your version of cmake is too old, you can use pip to update it.
 If it doesn't work, try lowering the required version in the CMakeLists.txt file (but then I can't guarantee everything will work properly).

-## I case of missing frames
+## Troubleshooting missing frames

+During recording there can be dropped frames, i.e. frames that were not saved for one reason or another and that are missing in the video.
+These are especially frequent when having a high data rate (around and above 100 MB/s), a slow computer and/or several programs running in parallel.
+Limrendir should indicate that a frame was dropped by displaying "(X)" in a warning message.
+If you are experiencing dropped frames, you may try the following:

-### Check if the problem comes from the connection to the camera
+### Check the camera-computer connection
-* Chek that the camera is properly connected to your computer with an appropriate cable (for example, a category 6 Ethernet cable).
+* Ensure that the camera is properly connected to your computer with an appropriate cable (for example, a category 6 Ethernet cable).
-* Check that the connection MTU is high enough.
+* Verify that the connection MTU is high enough.
 Go to network manager, select the network connection, check that MTU >= 8192 (preferrably 9000).

-### Check if the problem comes from the permissions given to limrendir
+### Upgrade the permissions given to limrendir
 * Run limrendir as administrator (using `sudo`), which will allow to make the Aravis thread relatime.
 * Use packet sockets: `sudo setcap cap_net_raw+ep limrendir`
-* Nice the program: `sudo nice -5 limrendir`
+* Nice the program: `sudo nice -5 ./limrendir`

+### Use higher timeouts
-* Use higher packet timeout and frame retention time: launch limrendir with arguments `-m 1000 -p 1000`
+* If the dropped frames comes from timeouts being reached (usually indicated by the ARV_BUFFER_STATUS_TIMEOUT buffer state), try using higher packet timeout and frame retention time: launch limrendir with arguments `-m 1000 -p 1000`

+### Limit other usages of CPU resources
+ * If your computer is a 2000's toaster with less than 2 GB of RAM, try buying another one
+ * Limitate usage of CPU-heavy and RAM-guzzling applications such as Chrome

 See also the advices [here](https://aravisproject.github.io/aravis/ethernet.html).